Historic Homes and Places

 A monument to the lost cause.
 Battle Grove Cemetery on East Pike Street in Cynthiana (north of Paris via US 68 and US 27) contains what is thought to be the second oldest Confederate memorial in the United States.
 Indian Creek Baptist Church on Millersburg Pike is the oldest church west of the Alleghenies that is still in use.

-Blue Note: Ward Hall, just west of Georgetown on US 460, is considered one of the finest examples of Greek Revival architecture in the nation.
+Bluegrass Note: Ward Hall, just west of Georgetown on US 460, is considered one of the finest examples of Greek Revival architecture in the nation.
 This huge house - 75 feet square - was built as the summer home of Mississippi planter Junius Ward in 1856 (for the then lavish sum of $50,000).
 Features include a two-story portico with 40-foot columns, rubbed walnut woodwork, lavish interior fresco ornamentation and a winding staircase.
-It is occasionally open for touring: call (859) 879-9393.
+Call (502) 863-5356.

 Country places and an unsung hero.
 Off US 60 west of Lexington (turn right on KY 1967 next to the castle) is Pisgah, the state's largest rural historic district, including the 1812 Pisgah Church.
 Returning to US 60 and continuing west you'll come to Woodford County, where historic sites include the Jack Jouett House (Craig's Creek Pike; 859-873-7902).
 The Federal-style brick cottage was built in the late 1790s by Jouett, an unsung "Paul Revere" who made a daring all-night ride to save Thomas Jefferson from capture by the British.
 Closed November through March.

 Capital history and the "Wright stuff."
 Kentucky's capital, Frankfort, west of Lexington via I-64, contains numerous public and private buildings of historic interest.
 You can tour the Beaux Arts-style Capitol building (502) 564-3449; the restored 1914 Beaux Arts-style Governor's Mansion, modeled after Marie Antoinette's summer villa (502) 564-3449; and the Old State Capitol, with its intriguing self-supporting stone staircase (502) 564-1792.
 Private homes open for tour include Liberty Hall (home to Kentucky's most famous ghost, the "Grey Lady") and the Orlando Brown House, both beautiful examples of elegant Kentucky living in the early 1800s (a dual tour is offered; 502-227-2560).
 The Vest-Lindsey House, built in 1820, was the boyhood home of U.S. Senator George Graham Vest, who is credited with the phrase "dog is man's best friend."
-(502) 564-0900.
-Frankfort also includes the only Frank Lloyd Wright-designed house in Kentucky; privately owned, it is not currently open for tours but you can drive by: 509 Shelby Street, Frankfort, KY.
+(502) 564-6980.
+Frankfort also includes the only Frank Lloyd Wright-designed house in Kentucky.
+It is not currently open for tours but you can drive by: 509 Shelby Street, Frankfort, KY.
 It is owned by the Kentucky Division of Historic Properties.

 Memorable memorials.
 The picturesque Frankfort Cemetery, overlooking the Kentucky River, is the resting place of many Kentucky notables including Daniel and Rebecca Boone and poet Theodore O'Hara, whose tombstone carries his famous poem "Bivouac of the Dead."
 One of the most unusual and personal war memorials in the nation is located on Coffee Tree Road in Frankfort; the Kentucky Vietnam Veterans Memorial is a huge sundial.
 Names of the 1,065 Kentuckians killed in Vietnam are arranged so that the shadow of the gnomen touches each soldier's name on the anniversary of his death.